Description

 The iPerf3 server on the FortiGate cannot be used as a full-featured iPerf3 server.

-It can be used only for the interface tests between FortiGate ports or as client towards a server.
+It can be used only for the interface tests between FortiGate ports or as a client towards a server.

-The test between ports, as shown above, will test only the basic function of interface and it does not send any actual traffic/data between them.
+The test between ports, as shown above, will test only the basic function of the interface and it does not send any actual traffic/data between them.

 Thus, it will not provide the actual bandwidth metrics.

-Assuming port1 is our wan interface:
+Assuming port1 is the WAN interface:

 To test bandwidth between FortiGate's port1 and iPerf3 server (the main IPerf3 server resolves to 45.154.168.155 and listens on port 5200-5209), follow these